Tour de Sognefjell (English)

 Tour de Sognefjell («sognefjellsrittet») is a mini version of Jotunheimen Rundt, starting at Lom on Saturday at 13:00 hrs.

 The fastest of the participants cycled through the Bøverdalen valley, across the mountains, out alongside the Lustrafjorden, past Hafslo and crossed the finishing line in Sogndal in less than five hours.
-Most participants covered the trail in a between six and eight hours, and reach the finishing line at about the same time as the head of the record-breaking group.
+Most participants use between six and eight hours, and reach the finishing line at about the same time as the head of the record-breaking group in the JR.

 From Lom, we therefore have two groups of riders – the ones who have just started on their 137 kms of the Tour de Sognefjell, og the ones who at this point have cycled nearly 300 kms already.
 Together they roll down the valley of Bøverdalen, past Elvesæter, Krossbu, Sognefjellshytta, Fortun, Skjolden, Luster, Gaupne, Hafslo – down to the charming seaside at Sogndalsfjøra, where a colourful finishing area awaits the tired competitors.